Evaklm/clinical-ai-system-dynamics/README.md

 # Sustaining Clinical AI After Deployment

-An exploratory system dynamics model of how technical performance, clinician trust and use, workflow conditions, and organizational response interact after clinical AI deployment.
+An exploratory system dynamics model of how technical performance, clinician trust and use, workflow conditions and organizational response interact after clinical AI deployment.

 > **Research in progress:** This repository is a protected public overview.
-The complete Model v2 implementation, parameter specification, experiments, and manuscript materials will be released after publication or preprint.
+The complete Model v2 implementation, parameter specification, experiments and manuscript materials will be released after publication or preprint.

 ## Research question

-How do changes in AI technical performance, clinician trust and use, and organizational monitoring and maintenance interact over time to determine whether a deployed clinical AI system remains sustainably used?
+How do changes in AI technical performance, clinician trust and use, organizational monitoring and maintenance interact over time to determine whether a deployed clinical AI system remains sustainably used?

 ## Motivation

 Strong pre-deployment validation does not guarantee that a clinical AI system will remain reliable or meaningfully used in practice.
-Performance can change after deployment, clinician trust and workflow fit evolve through experience, and organizational monitoring does not automatically translate into effective corrective action.
+Performance can change after deployment, clinician trust and workflow fit evolve through experience and organizational monitoring does not automatically translate into effective corrective action.

-This project treats sustainability as a dynamic outcome produced by feedback among technical, human, and organizational mechanisms.
+This project treats sustainability as a dynamic outcome produced by feedback among technical, human and organizational mechanisms.

 ## Conceptual structure